-Like many other country blues and old time music enthusiasts, I have spent a good many hours studying rare, often out of focus black & white photos of musicians with their instruments in hand.
-I am sure most, if not all of us have wondered at the guitar that Blind Lemon Jefferson has in his lap in the one existing photograph of him.
+Like many other country blues and old time music enthusiasts, I have studied grainy black & white photos of musicians with their instruments in hand.
+A lot of us have wondered what kind of guitar Blind Lemon Jefferson has in his lap in the one known photograph of him.
 Is it a Stella?
 Is it a Washburn?
 We may never know the answer.
-Even if we could discern the maker of that instrument, it may have been just one of several instruments that Jefferson owned and played during his career.
-Or...the guitar in that photo may not have been Jefferson’s own guitar!
+Even if we could discern the maker of that instrument, it may have been a prop and not Jefferson’s own guitar.

-Blind Blake’s “guitar” has been the subject of much speculation.
-Only one retouched photo of Blake is known to exist.
-The guitar in the photo looks to have a dark top, leading some to speculate that it is either a mahogany or koa wood instrument.
-But the lighting could account for the dark appearance.
+The identity of Blind Blake’s guitar has been the subject of much speculation.
+Only one photo of Blake is known.
+The guitar in the photo looks like it has a dark top, leading some to speculate that it was a mahogany or koa wood instrument.
+But the lighting might account for the dark appearance.
 At any rate, who is to say that this was Blake’s one and only guitar?
-After all, Mr. Blake was a professional musician.
-Blake recorded many solo performances.
-He was also a sought after session guitarist, often hired by recording companies to back up a variety of performers.
-It is possible that Blind Blake had numerous instruments, not just the one axe shown in that picture of him!
+It is possible that Blind Blake had numerous instruments, not just the instrument shown in that picture.

 Blind Willie McTell is probably the most photo-documented of the country blues performers.
 Having a shiny new axe was an important element of a bluesman’s public image.
 So McTell would trade in his guitar for a new one on a regular basis.